NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - they control memory layout on behalf of the programmer
 - and they usually only expose a simple object model to the programmer where objects are always referred to by reference and never by value.

-**JavaScript** is such a high level language, imposing both of these limitations on programmers.
+**JavaScript** is one such a high level language, imposing both of these limitations on programmers.
 In spite of that, researchers came up with [asm.js](https://en.wikipedia.org/wiki/Asm.js), [a subset of JavaScript](http://asmjs.org/spec/latest/) that controls memory layout by never using JS objects and by instead only reading and writing numbers from and into a typed array.
 C++ programs can be compiled to asm.js code and can run in the browser.
 The Unreal 3D game engine, [for instance](https://blog.mozilla.org/futurereleases/2013/05/02/epic-citadel-demo-shows-the-power-of-the-web-as-a-platform-for-gaming/) was compiled back in 2013 to JavaScript and run at near native speed.
 Techniques from asm.js are still used today by [polywasm](https://github.com/evanw/polywasm) to run Wasm modules in browsers that don't support it or when it is disabled.